parsa-gholampour/Qualitative-review-of-movie-reviews-on-IMDB-with-GloVe/README.md

 ## Dataset

 The IMDB movie reviews dataset is used for sentiment analysis.
 It is a binary classification dataset with positive and negative reviews.
+This is the link of the dataset used: https://www.kaggle.com/datasets/lakshmi25npathi/imdb-dataset-of-50k-movie-reviews

 ## Embeddings